hmrc/accessibility/docs/common-issues/error-summary.md

 ### Solution

-Whenever an error occurs with input validation the returned page should have it's `<title>` element prefixed with the word "Error"
+Whenever an error occurs with input validation the returned page should have it's `<title>` element prefixed with the word "Error: "

 ### How to test